Width Parameters for Minimum Flow Decomposition: Introduction

 \section{Introduction}

 Minimum Flow Decomposition (\mfd) of a given flow on a directed graph is the problem of finding a minimum sized set of weighted paths, such that for every edge, the sum of the weights of the paths crossing this edge is equal to the flow on the edge.
 It is a standard result that every flow on a directed acyclic graph can be decomposed to at most $m-n+2$ weighted paths~\cite{ahyja1993network,vatinlen2008simple}, where $n$ is the number of nodes and $m$ is the number of edges.
 In this paper, all graphs will be directed acyclic graphs (DAGs) that are multigraphs (that is, we allow parallel edges) with single source $s$ and single sink $t$, and we use the term \emph{flow network} to refer to a pair $(G, f)$ of a DAG $G$ and a flow $f$ on $G$.
-We also distinguish between two \mfd variants: \mfdn where the flow and path weights are non-negative integers, and \mfdz where the flow and path weights can also be negative; we use \mfd to refer to both variants and we write $\mfdsize{G}{f}$ for the size of the minimum flow decomposition using path weights in a set $\Y$.
+This paper addresses the variant \mfdn, where the flow and path weights are non-negative integers.
+We distinguish it from \mfdz, where the flow and path weights can also be negative; we use \mfd to refer to both variants and we write $\mfdsize{G}{f}$ for the size of the minimum flow decomposition using path weights in a set $\Y$.

-\mfd is strongly $\mathsf{NP}$-hard, even on DAGs, and even when the flow values come from $\{1, 2, 4\}$ \cite{hartman2012split}.
+\mfd is strongly \NP-hard, even on DAGs, and even when the flow values come from $\{1, 2, 4\}$ \cite{hartman2012split}.
 However, the problem has a wide range of applications, e.g. in Bioinformatics~\cite{bernard2014efficient, dias2023safety, gatter2019ryuto, pertea2015stringtie, tomescu2013novel, tomescu2015explaining, williams2019rna, baaijens2020strain,shao2017theory}, transportation planning~\cite{olsen2022study} or network design~\cite{hartman2012split, mumey2015parity, vatinlen2008simple}.
-Despite this widespread use, we lack a good theoretical understanding behind the complexity of \mfdn, and applications just resort to heuristics when solving \mfd.
-For example, there exists no constant-factor (or even $\log m$ factor) approximation algorithm for \mfdn, nor a proof that such algorithms might not exist.
-Moreover, as opposed to other $\mathsf{NP}$-hard problems which have been extensively studied on restricted classes of graphs, we have only little knowledge of graph classes that make the problem tractable or any other structural properties that make \mfdn easier.
+Despite this widespread use, we lack a good theoretical understanding behind the complexity of \mfdn.
+Moreover, as opposed to other \NP-hard problems which have been extensively studied on restricted classes of graphs, we have only little knowledge of graph classes that make the problem tractable or any other structural properties that make \mfdn easier.
 Below, we describe in more detail the current state of the art around \mfd.